 Request Accommodations If Needed

-Student Accessibility Services can assist you in your transition to Pace if you require additional assistance or had specific accommodations at your prior school.
-Please contact ODS directly to address your concerns before the semester starts, allowing for a smoother transition.
+Student Accessibility Services (SAS) can assist you in your transition to Pace if you require additional assistance or had specific accommodations at your prior school.
+Please contact SAS directly to address your concerns before the semester starts, allowing for a smoother transition.

 Your First Six Weeks